Ted Bundy's 1978 arrest location

 Bundy refused to respond.
 As he lay there in silence, facing the concrete, it was slowly beginning to dawn on him that his short stint of freedom was coming to an end.

-He also started to curse his own foolishness.
+He likely cursed his own foolishness.
 Despite knowing better, he had carelessly failed to switch the license plates on the stolen Volkswagen.

 In the past month or so, he'd escaped from a prison in Colorado, traveled across the country, and started a new life in Florida.

-Now, because of one stupid mistake, he was lying face down on the ground with an armed police officer standing over him.
+Now, because of one misstep, he was lying face down on the ground with an armed police officer standing over him.

 Arrest